ajwills72/hbab/docs/perception.md

 ### Big data, big compute

 It would take the field 20 years to get from the classification of handwritten digits to the classification of real-world objects ... like dogs, pigs, and loaves of bread.
 Why so long?
 It's tempting to assume that we were waiting for some brilliant insight, some breakthrough in the algorithms, that would allow the networks to learn at a more human-like rate.
-But no, progress in the field primarily came from two sources.
+To a limited extent, that is true but mostly, progress in the field primarily came from two other sources.

 First, computing power has grown exponentially since 1970 ([Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law)).
 Around 2006, much of this [continued growth](https://www.nextbigfuture.com/2017/04/for-commoners-using-cpus-meaningful.html) came from hardware designed to play games - graphics cards (GPUs).
 It turned out that the sort of calculations one needs to make great graphics in games are similar to those one needs to train brain-inspired AI.
 In 2010, Dan Ciresan showed the potential of GPUs for deep learning, and the field quickly adopted this idea.